Titantek/ada-outlier-datastory/content.md

 [2] Robert West, Joelle Pineau, and Doina Precup:
      Wikispeedia: An Online Game for Inferring Semantic Distances between Concepts.
      21st International Joint Conference on Artificial Intelligence (IJCAI), 2009.

+**All credits of the characters goes to the original movie Back To The Future, Universal Pictures**

+All credits to the images used belongs to us, produced by Gabrielle Blouvac

 # Team